NHL teams aim to fill arenas, drawing fans away from screens

 The price of tickets, however, plays a part in keeping some fans at home.

 The Carolina Hurricanes have gotten creative, trying to climb up from the bottom of the NHL’s attendance figures in terms of percentage of capacity.
-Carolina sold a little more than three-fourths of its tickets last season to rank ahead of only Ottawa after a three-year run of being last in the league.
+Carolina sold a little more than three-fourths of its tickets at its Raleigh arena last season to rank ahead of only Ottawa after a three-year run of being last in the league.

 ”It gets people in the building for an affordable price,” Hurricanes vice president Mike Forman said. ”We think if we can get people to a game, they’re hooked.”